-4. Inositol: Inositol is great for women with PCOS (polycystic ovarian syndrome) it helps regulate their bodies and has been found to improve PCOS symptoms and regulate their menstrual cycle and help with ovulation which is why you’ll find your daily dose of Inositol in S’moo.
+4. Inositol: Inositol is great for women with PCOS (polycystic ovarian syndrome) it helps regulate their bodies and has been found to improve PCOS symptoms and regulate their menstrual cycle and help with ovulation.
+You’ll find your daily dose of Inositol in S’moo, however you can also find Inositol at any health food store.
 Some studies have shown it can help with the number of good quality oocytes (cells in the ovaries), clinical pregnancies, and delivery rates in women with PCOS.

 5. Iron: An iron deficiency can cause a lot of issues with fertility for women.
 This is because when our iron levels fall to an unhealthy range, red blood cells stop developing and it decreases oxygen to your body’s tissues like your ovaries and uterus.
 Iron supplements have helped women decrease the risk of ovulatory infertility.
 Even if you don’t have an iron deficiency and get pregnant, once you are pregnant it can be difficult to get enough iron in your diet (especially if your vegetarian or vegan).
 There are side-effects to taking too much iron so ask your doctor what the proper dose would be for you.